 - As-is homes can also cause issues for conventional financing, depending on what the needed repairs are; when listing as-is, you may be limiting yourself to selling to a smaller pool of potential buyers.

 Selling as-is can be the right choice in some cases.
 If the needed repairs are small and you just don’t want to deal with them, some buyers may be willing to take on the risk.
 Be aware, though, that listing as-is does not exempt you from disclosure law, nor does it escape potential issues with inspections or buyer negotiation and finances.

 If you’d like to sell your home TRULY as-is, there’s a better option.
 At MarketPro Homebuyers, we mean it when we say we buy as-is.
 We’ll give you a fast and fair cash offer for your home just as it is now; no repairs, no inspection, no commissions or fees.
 Our team will walk you through your quote, including a review of what the home would likely bring on the open market.

-If you’re in one of our service areas of Maryland, Virginia, Pennsylvania, or Washington, D.C., we’d love to show you how easy and stress-free the sales process can be.
+If you’re in one of our service areas of Maryland, Virginia, Pennsylvania, Washington, D.C.,or Florida , we’d love to show you how easy and stress-free the sales process can be.
 Contact us today for a no-pressure quote.